-After falling short of gold not once but twice last month at the Para-cycling Track World Championships in Rio, Paralympic bronze medallist Jessica Gallagher and sighted pilot Madison Janssen are out for redemption at the Gold Coast 2018 Commonwealth Games.
+After falling short of gold not once, but twice, last month at the 2018 Union Cycliste Internationale (UCI) Para-cycling Track World Championships in Rio de Janeiro, Brazil, Paralympic bronze medallist Jessica Gallagher and sighted pilot Madison Janssen are out for redemption at the 2018 Commonwealth Games.

-The pair from Victoria claimed dual silver in the tandem time trial and sprint at the World Championships, and while they recorded a personal best in 200m, their efforts were outclassed by multiple Paralympic and world champion Sophie Thornhill and pilot Helen Scott from Great Britain, who also recorded world records in each event at the Rio Velodrome.
+The pair from Victoria claimed dual silver in the tandem time trial and sprint at the World Championships, and while they recorded a personal best over 200m, their efforts were outclassed by multiple Paralympic and world champion Sophie Thornhill and pilot Helen Scott from Great Britain, who also recorded world records in both events.

-“The world’s top racers are here in the Gold Coast, and they’re from Great Britain of course, so it’s going to be red hot competition this week at the Commonwealth Games,” Gallagher said.
+“The world’s top racers are here on the Gold Coast, and they’re from Great Britain, of course, so it’s going to be red hot competition this week at the Commonwealth Games,” Gallagher said.

 “We just raced them, but it’s great to have an opportunity to race them on home soil this time, and hopefully we can dig into some of that home town advantage.